Next Start

 Enroll in Manufacturer-Specific Training at MMI

-If working as a motorcycle technician is something that interests you, and you’d like to get specialized training working with Kawasaki, check out the K-Tech program at MMI.
-Manufacturer-specific training can help prepare you for a career working at a Kawasaki dealership.1
+If working as a motorcycle technician is something that interests you, and you’d like to get specialized training working with Kawasaki, check out the K-Tech program at MMI!
+Manufacturer-specific training can help prepare you for a career working at a Kawasaki dealership.1.1

-You can complete the elective in just 12 weeks once you’ve finished the core Motorcycle Technician Prerequisite (MTP) program.
-You can find out more about both programs by requesting information here or by calling 1-800-834-7308.
+You can complete the elective program in just 12 weeks, once you’ve finished the core Motorcycle Technician Prerequisite (MTP) program.
+Find out more about both programs by requesting information here or by calling 1-800-834-7308.

 YOU COULD START YOUR EXCITING NEW CAREER AS A MECHANIC OR TECHNICIAN TODAY.